Hannan2004/open-ai-build-week/README.md

 The runtime agent intentionally uses a configurable OpenRouter model so the MVP can be run with a free available model.
 The app relies on LLM reasoning over household context to generate proposals; it does not use a fixed deterministic decision checklist.

+> **Transparency note:** Codex was used to accelerate the project's development.
+The deployed runtime household agent uses a configurable free OpenRouter model, not GPT-5.6.

 ## License

 This project is licensed under the [MIT License](LICENSE).